 He explained that he blackens the meat on the backbone and scrapes the cooked meat off with a fork.
 Frugal Randy gets all the meat off the bones with virtually no waste.

-This is actually a very good trick but what do we do with all those panfish carcasses that a
+This is actually a very good trick but what do we do with all those panfish carcasses that are just too small to easily pick out the bones from?

 This cycle of recycling makes for very consistent fish catches.